PolianaBelo/cypress-api-testing/README.md

 ### Support

 * Holds the implementation of the requests required for the test suites
-* The list of the implemented requests is available in commands.js

 ## Getting Started

 The instructions bellow will help you to get the project up and running on your machine.
 It was developed using Visual Studio Code.

 ### Prerequisites